 - Quality reduced at longer focal lengths

 Even while many current smartphones offer some degree of resistance to water, it is still best to avoid submerging them in liquid whenever feasible.
-When you’re venturing into more extreme environments, having a camera that’s specifically designed to be waterproof might be a beneficial companion.
+However, when you’re venturing into more extreme environments, a camera specifically designed to be waterproof might be a beneficial companion.

 We’ve seen that it can take some damage from a brief fall into a rock, so be careful while tossing it around carelessly.
 On the other hand, it is sturdy, so don’t be afraid to use it.
 Even though it has a short optical zoom, the device’s modest sensor will prevent it from delivering significantly better photographs than those captured by your phone.

 It has remarkable super-macro capabilities, enabling it to take amazing close-up photographs.
 This function is a lot of fun.
 The TG-6 is not only very portable (it may fit in your pocket), but it is also reasonably priced.